 Table V.A-2 has been updated; Part 2 (previous page) was created to show building envelopes and floor area ratios by lot for the Proposed Action and each alternative.
-The proposed floor area ratios under consideration by the Village Board in Local Law W-2016 are also included in the table.
+The floor area ratios adopted by the Village Board in Local Law W-2016 are included in the table.